Fraction to Decimal Conversion Chart(Nominal vs Precision Dimensions)

 What precision level should I use for woodworking?

-How do I convert decimals back to fractions?
+How do I convert a fraction to a decimal manually?

 Still have questions?